 If you wish your child to fly in a car seat, they need to have their own seat booked on the airplane.
 You will pay a child’s price for this ticket, regardless if they are under 2-years-old.

 Every child’s needs will differ, but we have found our kids do not like to be cooped up in their car seat, preferring the comfort of being able to spread their legs out (we’ll cover more on this below).

 Other parents swear by using car seats, particularly if you will use them at your destination – and say that their children sleep far better with the familiarity of their car seat – each to their own,

 What you do need to be aware of, is not all car seats are created equal!
 You must use an FAA (or equivalent authority) approved car seat.
-We will cover more on this soon in a separate article.
+You can learn more about using travel car seats on airplanes here.